 The financial statements include the financial activity of the Fund only.
 The Fund was established to account for the expenditures of general obligation bonds issued under the Measure I Election of 2014 (the Measure).
-These financial statements are not intended to present the financial position and results of operations of the East Side Union High School District as a whole, in conformity with accounting principles generally accepted in the United States of America.
+These financial statements are not intended to present the financial position and results of operations of the District as a whole, in conformity with accounting principles generally accepted in the United States of America.
 The authorized issuance amount of the bonds is \$113,200,000.
-The first series of bonds in the amount of \$16,200,000 were sold on July 8, 2015.
+Schedule below summarizes the bond issuance dates and amounts: